 Create intensity and drama with sounds from the Nightmare Line.
 Map out creepy Loops with stereo imaging for your listeners — there’s nothing more frightening than feeling like a sound is approaching you from behind or circling around your head.

-Last, the Deadly Creatures Kit is full of theatric sound effects like animal noises, racing cars, and freakishly ambiguous moans and growls.
+Last, the Deadly Creatures Sampler is full of theatric sound effects like animal noises, racing cars, and freakishly ambiguous moans and growls.
 Explore this Line in Arcade and discover the rest of the samples in Nightmare.

-Don’t forget that every single Kit in Arcade features completely customizable samples and loops.
+Don’t forget that every single Sampler in Arcade features completely customizable samples and loops.
 Each sample can be played with a press of a button and edited exactly to your liking with macro sliders that introduce FX like reverb, space, and detuning.
 Nightmare is only one Line out of many in Arcade.
 Give it a try and find Lines dedicated to orchestral sounds, the music of Latin America, house music, and more.

 Try Arcade now — new users get a free trial.